maxhaice2/ng-click-outside/README.md

 // change imports
 import { ClickOutsideModule } from 'ng-click-outside';
 // to
-import {NgClickOutsideModule} from 'ng-click-outside2';
+import {NgClickOutsideDirective} from 'ng-click-outside2';

 // and in Module import
 ClickOutsideModule
 // to
-NgClickOutsideModule
+NgClickOutsideDirective
 ```
 ---